gaurapanasenko/cimgui/README.md

   * templated : is set if the function belongs to a templated class (ImVector)
   * templatedgen: is set if the function belongs to a struct generated from template (ImVector_ImWchar)
   * nonUDT : if present the original function was returning a user defined type so that signature has been changed to accept a pointer to the UDT as first argument.
+  * isIMSTR_S: if present this function was generated from a function taking ImStr arguments.
+Its name will be as the original function but with a _S postfix.
+It will take const char* instead of ImStr.
   * location : name of the header file and linenumber this function comes from. (imgui:000, internal:123, imgui_impl_xxx:123)
   * is_static_function : is setted when it is an struct static function.
 ### structs_and_enums description